BristechSRM/infrastructure/concourse/resources/ecsNotify/README.md

 ```

-Where those there names are the names in the cloud formation template and all manual
+Where those there names are the names in the cloud formation template

 ## Manual Stack